microsoft/Git-Credential-Manager-for-Windows/README.md

 We can safely say that we have no interest in supporting Windows XP.
 Even [Microsoft has ended support for Windows XP](<http://windows.microsoft.com/en-us/windows/end-support-help>).
 Support for Mac OS and Linux are very much something that we’re interesting in.
 We’re looking at options with [.NET Foundation cross-platform support](<https://github.com/dotnet>) and [ADAL Node.js support](<https://github.com/AzureAD/azure-activedirectory-library-for-nodejs>).
 Neither option is ready for a security application, and we’re not ready to port yet -- let’s at least get the ‘for Windows’ version to version 1.0 first!

-### Q: Why is there not support for my distribution/version of Git?
+### Q: Why is my distribution/version of Git not supported?
 Why is Git for Windows favored?

 The Credential Manager deployment helpers (`install.cmd` and `Setup.exe`) are focused on support for [Git for Windows](<https://github.com/git-for-windows>) because Git for Windows conforms to the expected/normal behavior of software on Windows.
 It is easy to detect, has predictable installation location, etc. This makes supporting it cheaper and more reliable.